-A project can be compared to a train; you need a track, switches to change the train’s course and (intermediate) stations where you want the train to arrive safely.
-Preferably, of course, according to the timetable that you have drawn up in advance.
+What do you do if your project derails?
+You can compare a project to a train; you need a track, switches to allow the train to change course and (intermediate) stations where you want the train to arrive safely.
+Preferably, of course, according to the railroad timetable you have drawn up in advance.

 But anything can happen along the way; the track isn’t as neat as you expected, there are delays caused by the familiar leaves on the rails in autumn, and adjustments in speeds or routes are needed.
 Fortunately, the derailment of a train is no longer common; unfortunately, the derailment of a project still happens on a regular basis.
 When should the signals be red for a Project Manager?
 Intervention before a project derails is crucial.
 After a derailment, it is often too late and the damage is enormous.

-A number of symptoms that show whether a project is derailing:
+Symptoms that show that a project is derailed

 - Milestones are repeatedly missed;